anima-wg/brski-cloud/anima-brski-cloud.md

 This also supports a situation where in effect, a large enterprise might also stock devices in a central location.

-The Pledge is not expected to know whether the operator maintained infrastructure has a BRSKI Registrar deployed or not.
+The Pledge is not expected to know whether the operator-maintained infrastructure has a BRSKI Registrar deployed or not.
 The Pledge determines this based upon the response to its Voucher Request message that it receives from the Cloud Registrar.
-The Cloud Registrar is expected to determine whether the operator maintained infrastructure has a BRSKI Registrar deployed based upon the identity presented by the Pledge.
+The Cloud Registrar is expected to determine whether the operator-maintained infrastructure has a BRSKI Registrar deployed based upon the identity presented by the Pledge.

 A Cloud Registrar will receive BRSKI communications from all devices configured with its URI.
 This could be, for example, all devices of a particular product line from a particular manufacturer.